 Port Townsend History

 Port Townsend was originally named “Port Townshend” by Captain George Vancouver in honor of his friend the Marquis of Townshend in 1792.
 This was a safe harbor and an ideal place to build businesses that involved shipping or receiving goods.

 The town thrived throughout the 1880s.
 Ornate Victorian homes and impressive multi-story buildings emerged, along with considerable growth around Puget Sound.
 Prosperity came to an end by the late 1890s, when the Northern Pacific Railroad route bypassed Port Townsend.

 At that point, the economy relied on fishing and logging, like other towns in the area.
 There was a brief boost in the early 1900s when Fort Worden was built to protect Puget Sound.

-There was renewed appreciation for Port Townsend in the 1970s.
-People seeking a relaxed way of life in a scenic location, artists and creative retirees began to move in.
-Eventually, the art scene developed and today’s Port Townsend—serving as a destination for art lovers, outdoors adventurers and foodies alike—took hold.
+There was a renewed appreciation for Port Townsend in the 1970s.
+People seeking a relaxed way of life in a scenic location, artists, and creative retirees began to move in.
+Eventually, the art scene developed and today's Port Townsend—serving as a destination for art lovers, outdoor adventurers, and foodies alike—took hold.